robertbeinert/curve-based-sleeve-functions/README.md

 #  Approximation of Curve-Based Sleeve Functions in High Dimensions

-This repository contains the code for the paper 'Approximation of Curve-Based Sleeve Functions in High Dimensions'.
+This repository contains the code for the paper '[Approximation of Curve-Based Sleeve Functions in High Dimensions](https://doi.org/10.1007/s10444-023-10088-2),' which has been published in 'Advances in Computational Mathematics.'
 A preprint version is available on [arXiv](https://arxiv.org/abs/2109.06726).

 Please cite the paper if you use the code.